 When addiction takes over your life and makes you feel hopeless, moving closer to God is the answer for which you have been looking.
 He will come into your heart and guide you in the right direction so that you won’t need to worry about falling short of your goals.

 Repenting of your sins and asking God to cure your addiction is a powerful step, and it is always a good step to take.
 You cannot rely on yourself because as a human being, you can never achieve perfection.
 So, instead of looking at your addiction as a negative factor, consider it an opportunity to reconnect with God in a way that will stay with you for the rest of your life.

-If you, or a loved one, is dealing with addiction, contact a counselor at St. Gregory Retreat Centers today.
+If you, or a loved one, is dealing with addiction, contact St. Gregory Retreat Centers today.
 We can help you reconnect with God and rely on His saving grace instead of your own abilities.